State Board Members

 Dr. Sarah Moore

-Dr. Sarah Moore, State Board vice chair, has a background in elementary education and education policy.
+Dr. Sarah Moore, State Board chair, has a background in elementary education and education policy.
 A native of Little Rock, she received a Bachelor of Arts degree from Duke University and a doctorate in education policy from the University of Arkansas.
 Moore taught elementary school in the Stuttgart School District and then worked at the Office for Education Policy at the University of Arkansas, as a Doctoral Academy Fellow.
 In addition, she has worked with non-traditional teaching programs to train and develop teachers.

 Moore served as the education policy advisor to Gov. Asa Hutchinson for three years, focusing on K-12 education issues, including the Computer Science Initiative.
 In this role, she saw firsthand that Arkansas' students will be better prepared for their future and will exceed when provided high-quality opportunities, such as computer science.